Eno Benjamin: Arizona Cardinals

 Benjamin was selected by the Arizona Cardinals with 222nd overall pick in the seventh round of the 2020 NFL draft.
 He was inactive for every game as a rookie.

 Benjamin entered the 2021 season third on the Cardinals depth chart behind Chase Edmonds and James Conner.
 Filling in for Edmonds in Week 9, Benjamin scored his first NFL rushing touchdown against the San Francisco 49ers.
 He finished the season with 118 yards and a touchdown through nine games.

 On October 2, 2022, during the team's Week 4 game against the Carolina Panthers, Benjamin assumed kickoff duties for the Cardinals in the second half as Matt Prater dealt with hip soreness.
-On November 14, 2022, he was released by the Cardinals after 11 weeks of the 2022 season.
+On November 14, he was released by the Cardinals after 11 weeks of the season.

 Houston Texans

 On November 15, 2022, the Houston Texans claimed Benjamin off waivers.
-He was released on December 13, 2022.
+He was released by the Texans on December 13.

 New Orleans Saints

 On December 14, 2022, the New Orleans Saints claimed Benjamin off waivers.
 On August 5, 2023, it was announced that Benjamin had suffered a ruptured Achilles tendon in practice and would miss the entirety of the 2023 season.

 Calgary Stampeders

 On April 4, 2025, Benjamin signed with the Calgary Stampeders of the Canadian Football League.
+He was released on September 4, 2025.

+Montreal Alouettes

+On September 9, 2025, Benjamin was signed to the practice roster of the CFL's Montreal Alouettes.
+He was promoted to the active roster on September 18, and was released on October 23, 2025.